rgeissen/trusted-data-agent/docs/RestAPI/scripts/README.md

 # REST API Scripts

-This directory contains helper scripts for interacting with the Trusted Data Agent REST API.
+This directory contains helper scripts for interacting with the Uderia Platform REST API.

 ## Prerequisites